Lipid bilayer: Fusion

 Fusion is the process by which two lipid bilayers merge, resulting in one connected structure.
 If this fusion proceeds completely through both leaflets of both bilayers, a water-filled bridge is formed and the solutions contained by the bilayers can mix.
 Alternatively, if only one leaflet from each bilayer is involved in the fusion process, the bilayers are said to be hemifused.
 Fusion is involved in many cellular processes, in particular in eukaryotes, since the eukaryotic cell is extensively sub-divided by lipid bilayer membranes.
-Exocytosis, fertilization of an egg by sperm activation, and transport of waste products to the lysozome are a few of the many eukaryotic processes that rely on some form of fusion.
+Exocytosis, fertilization of an egg by sperm activation, and transport of waste products to the lysosome are a few of the many eukaryotic processes that rely on some form of fusion.
 Even the entry of pathogens can be governed by fusion, as many bilayer-coated viruses have dedicated fusion proteins to gain entry into the host cell.

 There are four fundamental steps in the fusion process.
 First, the involved membranes must aggregate, approaching each other to within several nanometers.
 Second, the two bilayers must come into very close contact (within a few angstroms).
 To achieve this close contact, the two surfaces must become at least partially dehydrated, as the bound surface water normally present causes bilayers to strongly repel.
 The presence of ions, in particular divalent cations like magnesium and calcium, strongly affects this step.
 One of the critical roles of calcium in the body is regulating membrane fusion.
 Third, a destabilization must form at one point between the two bilayers, locally distorting their structures.
 The exact nature of this distortion is not known.
 One theory is that a highly curved "stalk" must form between the two bilayers.
 Proponents of this theory believe that it explains why phosphatidylethanolamine, a highly curved lipid, promotes fusion.
 Finally, in the last step of fusion, this point defect grows and the components of the two bilayers mix and diffuse away from the site of contact.